OldSneerJaw/bench-rest-test/README.md

+# Introduction

 This repo contains a solution to the Bench Rest Test.
 It was implemented by Joel Andrews using Scala.
+The project also makes use of Play Framework 2.5's libraries to help with HTTP requests and specifications.
+As such, the Scala version is limited to 2.11.

+# Usage

-As such, it requires Java 6, 7 or 8 to run.
+The project requires Java 6+ to run.

-Usage:

 * Run the app to fetch and tally the balances from the API: `./sbt run`
 * Run the unit tests: `./sbt test`

+# Problem

 For reference, here is the original problem description: